In the project: new possibilities, avoid time guzzlers

 You can use the SAP functions in the "client copy" environment to copy users and their authorizations to another system.
 All you need is an available SAP System or client.
 But: it is always "all or nothing"!
 It is not possible to keep existing users, since a client copy of the users deletes all users that already exist in the target client.
 Therefore, you must always make a decision when copying a system or client: either use the users and authorizations from the source client, or save the users and authorizations of the target client beforehand (in an available client, which usually has to be set up again) and import them again after the copy.
 There is no mixed form in between.

 What can you do if you want to use the users / authorizations in your test system after a system copy, but want to keep the users that were previously available in the source system?
 Just think of test users, project members, system users...
 Isn't it often a struggle until all required users are set up with the necessary permissions?
 Should all this have been in vain because of a system copy?

 With our product we have closed a real gap in the functional range for user administration.
 Users - and also their role assignments - can be flexibly and selectively copied back and forth between clients.
-You can also write the users to a file on your PC, "park" them there and - if your target client is available again after a system or client copy - transfer the users back to the system.
+You can also write the users to a file, "park" them there and - if your target client is available again after a system or client copy - transfer the users back to the system.
 This saves you the time-consuming task of setting up an empty client to hold the users to be backed up.

 This way, you can keep tediously set up test users, project team members and system users, saving a lot of time and avoiding errors and annoyance that would arise if the users were manually set up again.